shantoroy/shantoroy.github.io/_posts/2021-11-17-authorea-dot-com-an-alternative-to-overleaf-researchgate-arxiv.md

 </figure>
 <br/>

 You can try taking a look at my [public profile](https://www.authorea.com/users/446514-shanto-roy).
-There is nothing though. :wink:
+There is nothing though.

 Now, let me add some cons of using this platform: